Feeling Fatigued After Working Out? You Could Be Deficient in These Key Vitamins and Minerals

 Sure, an intense workout can leave you tired, but if you feel like you are constantly hitting a wall in your workout, it could be due to a vitamin or mineral deficiency.

-What nutrients could contribute to fatigue if you don't consume enough?
+What nutrients could contribute to fatigue if not enough are consumed?

-Trying to work out without following a proper diet is like trying to take a road trip on a quarter of a tank of petrol.
-Things might start off OK, but eventually you're going to run out of fuel.
+Trying to work out without following a proper diet is like trying to take a road trip on a quarter tank of gas.
+Things might start off OK, but eventually you’re going to run out of fuel.

 Vitamin B12 naturally occurs in many foods and is even added to some foods during processing.
-The best sources of vitamin B12 are found in animal products such as yoghurt and cheese, seafood, beef, eggs and some types of poultry.
-Some plant-based foods have vitamin B12 added to them, such as nutritional yeast and breakfast cereals; however, vegetarians and vegans tend to be at higher risk of vitamin B12 deficiency.
-According to the Institute of Medicine, the recommended dietary allowance of vitamin B12 for adults aged 19 and older (who are not pregnant or breastfeeding) is 2.4 micrograms per day.
+The best sources of vitamin B12 are found in animal products such as yogurt and cheese, seafood, beef, eggs and some types of poultry.
+Some plant-based foods have vitamin B12 added to them such as nutritional yeast and breakfast cereals; however, vegetarians and vegans tend to be at higher risk for vitamin B12 deficiency.
+According to the Institute of Medicine, the recommended dietary allowance of vitamin B12 for adults ages 19 and older (who are not pregnant or breastfeeding) is 2.4 micrograms per day.

 Vitamin B12 is critical for many reactions in the body, but when it comes to energy levels, it plays a big role in supporting a healthy nervous system and red blood cell formation.
 Healthy red blood cells are necessary to transport oxygen throughout the body.
 Without properly developed red blood cells, muscles and tissues will not get the oxygen they need to support you through your workout.
 In addition, if your motivation to get moving has been dipping, a vitamin B12 deficiency could be partially to blame, as low levels of vitamin B12 have been associated with a higher risk of depression.

 Another way you can get vitamin D?
-Sunlight—your skin absorbs light from the sun and creates vitamin D in the body.
-According to the Institute of Medicine, the recommended dietary allowance of vitamin D for adults aged 19–70 is 600 IU per day (again, for those who aren't pregnant or breastfeeding).
-For context, half of a fillet of farm-raised Atlantic salmon (178 grams) contains 936 IU, making it one of the richest food sources of vitamin D. And you don't have to worry about eating more than the recommended dietary allowance on some days—data has shown that most Americans don't get enough of the vitamin.
+Sunlight — your skin absorbs light from the sun and creates vitamin D in the body.
+According to the Institute of Medicine, the recommended dietary allowance of vitamin D for adults ages 19-70 is 600 IU per day (again, for those who aren’t pregnant or breastfeeding).
+For context, half of a filet of farm-raised Atlantic salmon (178 grams) contains 936 IU, making it one of the richest food sources of vitamin D. And you don’t have to worry about eating more than the recommended dietary allowance some days — data has shown that most Americans don’t get enough of the vitamin.

 Necessary for proper immune function and healthy bones and muscles, adequate levels of vitamin D are critical for getting a solid workout done without feeling depleted.
 Not to mention, the vitamin also helps boost your recovery from a workout, as well.